bimsonz/long-to-short-cli/README.md

-# long-to-short-cli Video Cropper
+# Long to Short CLI
 [![Run Tests](https://github.com/bimsonz/long-to-short-cli/actions/workflows/test.yml/badge.svg)](https://github.com/bimsonz/long-to-short-cli/actions/workflows/test.yml)

-`long-to-short-cli` is a user-friendly command-line tool that allows you to crop a video to a 9:16 aspect ratio and extract a specific portion based on start and end times.
-This tool is built using the powerful MoviePy library for video editing in Python.
+A command-line tool for cropping and trimming video files.
+Easily extract a desired portion of a video and convert it to a vertical video (9:16 aspect ratio).
+This tool uses the [MoviePy](https://zulko.github.io/moviepy/) library to process videos.
 It's perfect for creating social media clips or quickly trimming videos while maintaining high-quality audio and video.

 ## Requirements

 - Python 3.6 or higher
-- MoviePy

 ## Installation

+1. Make sure you have Python 3.6 or higher installed on your system.
+If you don't have it installed, you can download it from the [official Python website](https://www.python.org/downloads/).

-1. Go to the "Releases" tab in the [long-to-short-cli GitHub repository](https://github.com/bimsonz/long-to-short-cli/releases) and download the latest release source code as a ZIP or TAR.GZ archive.
+2. Go to the "Releases" tab in the [long-to-short-cli GitHub repository](https://github.com/bimsonz/long-to-short-cli/releases) and download the latest release source code as a ZIP or TAR.GZ archive.

-2. Extract the downloaded archive to a directory of your choice.
+3. Extract the downloaded archive to a directory of your choice.

-3. Open a terminal or command prompt and navigate to the extracted directory:
+4. Open a terminal or command prompt and navigate to the extracted directory:

-2. Navigate to the project directory:
+5. Navigate to the project directory:

 `cd long-to-short-cli`

-3. Install the required dependencies:
+6. Install the required dependencies:

 `pip3 install -r requirements.txt`

 ## Usage

+To use the script, run the following command:

 1. Run the `long_to_short_cli.py` script with the following command:

-`python3 long_to_short_cli.py path/to/your/video.mp4 path/to/output/video.mp4 start_time end_time`
+`python3 long_to_short_cli.py my_video.mp4 cropped_video.mp4 10 40`

-Replace `path/to/your/video.mp4` with the path to the input video file, `path/to/output/video.mp4` with the path to the output video file, `start_time` with the start time of the clip (in seconds), and `end_time` with the end time of the clip (in seconds).
+Replace `input_video.mp4` with the path to the input video file, `output_video.mp4` with the desired output file path, and `start_time` and `end_time` with the desired start and end times (in seconds) of the clip you want to extract.

 Example:

 `python long_to_short_cli.py input_video.mp4 output_video.mp4 10 40`

-This command will create a cropped video with a 9:16 aspect ratio, extracting the portion between 10 and 40 seconds from the input video.
+This command will extract a clip from `my_video.mp4` starting at 10 seconds and ending at 40 seconds, convert it to a 9:16 aspect ratio, and save the result as `cropped_video.mp4`.

 ## License